ChainSafe/engineering-handbook/docs/3_development/1_development-flow/1_setup_repository.md

 ## Project Creation

-1. Create the project in the ChainSafe organization on Github
+1. Create the project in the ChainSafe organization on GitHub
     1. If you do not have permission reach out to an org owner (see note above).

 ## Setup Team Permissions